 The Christmas season in Pennsylvania is one of the best times of the year.
-The beautiful snow, the twinkling lights on Christmas trees and in homes, and the delicious food, make the holidays a wonderful time for Pennsylvanians.
-Some old, enduring traditions make celebrating the holidays in the keystone state truly special.
+The beautiful snow, twinkling holiday lights, and delicious food make the winter a wonderful time.
+And some of our old, enduring traditions make celebrating the holidays in the Keystone State special.
 From the light shows and home light displays to the feasts on Christmas Eve and New Year’s Day, our traditions are a great way to celebrate the season with our friends and family.
 Here are some unique Pennsylvania holiday traditions that we look forward to celebrating.

 Moravian stars typically have 25 or 26 points and are hung in windows or above porches.
-The Central Moravian Church in Bethlehem has a 6-foot star for the belfry, which was a gift from the Moravian Star Factory in Herrnhut, Germany.
-Some stars can even have up to 100 points, but however big or pointy, the Moravian star has become a fixture of Pennsylvania holiday traditions.
+The Central Moravian Church in Bethlehem has a 6-foot star for the bell tower, a gift from the Moravian Star Factory in Herrnhut, Germany.
+Some stars can even have up to 100 points.

 Pennsylvania holiday traditions hardly get more unique and interesting than this one.
-Pennsylvania has a rich history of German immigrants, and one practice those immigrants brought over was hanging their Christmas trees upside-down in their homes.
+Pennsylvania has a rich history of German immigrants, and one practice those immigrants brought over was hanging their Christmas trees upside-down.
 The reason?
-To keep mice away from the tree and prevent them from eating the ornaments.
-Many of the ornaments that the Pennsylvania Dutch would hang on their trees were edible, such as the “snitz,” a dried apple garland.
+Some believe that the tradition was started to save space in small homes or as even a religious origin.

-While most people’s homes are free of mice, some people in Pennsylvania still hang their trees upside-down.
-If you are looking for a unique way to add the holiday spirit to your Christmas tradition, hanging your tree upside-down will certainly do the trick.
+Today, most people’s homes are free of mice, yet some Pennsylvanians still hang their trees upside-down.
+If you are looking for a unique way to add the holiday spirit to your Christmas tradition, hanging your tree upside-down may do the trick.

-One of the more unique holiday traditions has equally unique origins.
-Some Pennsylvanians hide a decoration of a pickle in their Christmas trees and challenge family and friends to find the pickle.
-Whoever finds the pickle first earns a reward, such as opening the first present on Christmas day, or good luck for the next year.
+Another unique Pennsylvania holiday tradition has equally unique origins.
+Some Pennsylvanians hide a pickle ornament in their Christmas trees and challenge family and friends to find the pickle.
+Whoever finds the pickle first earns a reward, such as opening the first present on Christmas day or good luck for the following year.

-The origins of this tradition are a complete mystery.
-The common belief was that the Christmas pickle originated from Germany, but this has been discounted and is now believed to be an American tradition.
-Another origin is that the tradition came from Camp Sumter during the American Civil war, while another suggests a Victorian-era tale started the tradition.
-Regardless, plenty of children in Pennsylvania look forward to being the first to find the pickle in the tree and receiving a special gift from Santa Claus.
+The origins of this tradition are a mystery.
+The common belief was that the Christmas pickle originated from a game in Germany.
+Other origins suggest that the tradition came from Camp Sumter during the American Civil war, or a Victorian-era tale.
+Regardless, plenty of children in Pennsylvania look forward to being the first to find the pickle in the tree and to receiving a special gift from Santa Claus.

 359 Paoli Pike